-General cargo.
-A vessel designed to carry break-bulk general, palletized or dry cargo (individual items such as boxes, equipment and parts).
-Such cargoes are put in general holds with no specialization.
+(individual items such as boxes, equipment and parts).
+Such cargo is stowed in general holds with no specialization.
 It usually has multiple decks and facilities for loading and unloading cargo.
 This vessel has the ability to transport cargo on deck.